 The Barra Nationals is an icon on the national fishing tournament scene.
+Currently the largest competition with 70 teams, 220 anglers registered to fish the iconic Daly River.
 The history of this tournament has regularly seen it at the forefront of innovation, marketing and how to have fun.
 In the industry it is generally regarded as a benchmark for fishing tournaments in Australia.

-The event attracts enormous interest with teams coming from all corners of Australia vying for the exclusive 70 team spots available.
+The event attracts enormous interest with teams coming from all corners of Australia vying for the exclusive spots available.

 Due to the nonstop weeklong cycle of fishing, fun and entertainment the event is a serious test of determination and stamina.
 Most competitors go home needing a long rest to recover.
 The bonds that exists amongst the anglers in the Barra Nationals family is exceptional with many long term friendships being made and renewed year after year.

 The point system works to reward all anglers regardless if they are targeting lots of small fish or the larger fish that are harder to find.
-All Barramundi caught over 40 cm are allocated a point score according the length of the fish.
-For example a 40cm Barramundi will score 5 points, while a 103 cm Barramundi will score 399 points.
+All Barramundi caught allocated a point score according the length of the fish.
+In 201 the Nats moved to a raw centimetre scoring metric.
 Points are accumulated with the team and angler having the most points at the end of the week being crowned the Champion Team and Champion angler.

 Fish care is foremost with the Barra Nationals being the first Barra tournament in Australia to mandate the use of fine mesh knotless fishing nets back in the early 2000’s.
-The allowed use of the new fishing line braids and compulsory use of barbless hooks also contribute to a quick catch and healthy release of the fish.
+The allowed use of the new fishing line braids and compulsory use of barbless hooks, one of the few compettions to continue this rule, also contribute to a quick catch and healthy release of the fish.

 The Palmerston Game Fishing Club is very proud of its figurehead tournament and has proven through the year in year out success of the Barra Nationals that it knows how to host a professionally run, world class event again and again.